 Working on Quality Control at Birds Eye was a doddle.
 The shift was from 6 until 6, day or night.
 Sometimes my task was to put a sample of peas through a machine called a "tenderometer" to work out whether the crop was ready to harvest or not.
 The samples would arrive from the fields in dribs and drabs but I was paid whether I was busy or not.
 Some night shifts were very slow.

-Occasionally, I would assess the quality of the work done by women on the production line but the women whose output quality I was controlling, either worked 7:30 am until 4:30 pm or from 10:00 pm until 6:00 am.
+Occasionally, my job was to assess the quality of the work done by women on the production line but the women whose output quality I was controlling, either worked 7:30 am until 4:30 pm or from 10:00 pm until 6:00 am.
 That meant that every working day or night I had lots of free time.

-I learnt loads of useful things during that time like how to play bridge and cribbage and from Stan, a 55-year-old full time, permanent employee, I was told of a foolproof way (he said) to chat-up women.
+I learnt loads of useful things during that time like how to play bridge and cribbage and from Stan, a 55-year-old full time, permanent employee, I was told of a foolproof way (so he insisted) to chat-up women.
 “It usually works,” he said, “and if it doesn’t, you’ve saved a lot of time and money pissing about!”

 One night, I was controlling quality as usual, when things took a nasty turn.
-I was in a large, isolated shed and inside there were three parallel conveyor belts.
-There were 20 women seated on each side of every belt and so there were 120 women in the room - and me.
-They were the last check before the peas disappeared to be frozen and then dropped into 4 oz packets.
+I was in a large, isolated shed and inside there were three parallel conveyor belts and every one had 20 women seated on each side and so there were 120 women in the room - and me.
+They were the last check before the peas disappeared to be frozen and then dropped into 4 ounce packets.

 As the zillions of peas passed them, the women removed extraneous vegetable matter (EVM) of which stalks and daisy heads were the most common.
 Whatever got past the women went into a packet and was frozen minutes later.